Kroc/Paperclip/ROADMAP.md

 * Wrap ruler (i.e. show a line at col 80)
 * Dictionary / Thesarus lookup
 * Outline features (would require language-type & symbol support)
+* Custom tab-stops, visible Ruler?
+* Recogniser: Can this be done on ER3?
+* Recogniser: Customise recognised file-types